riturajM05/Inventory-Manager/README.md

 ## Notes

-- The backend allows `http://localhost:5173` via CORS.
+- The backend allows requests from `http://localhost:5173` via CORS.
+- Authentication is required for product creation, update, and deletion.
 - Product validation is applied on create and update.
-- If using a remote MongoDB Atlas cluster, ensure your network and credentials are configured correctly.
+- If using MongoDB Atlas, ensure your cluster is reachable and your connection string is correct.

 ## Troubleshooting

-- If the frontend cannot reach the backend, confirm the backend server is running and `MONGODB_URI` is valid.
+- If the frontend cannot reach the backend, confirm the backend server is running and `VITE_BACKEND_URL` matches the backend base URL.
+- If authentication fails, confirm the backend `.env` includes `JWT_SECRET` and that the token is stored in `localStorage`.
 - Inspect browser console and terminal logs for request failures and validation messages.

 ## License